octopus-platform/bjoern/docs/source/installation.rst

   not build with Java 7.
 It has been tested with OpenJDK 8 but should also work with Oracle's JVM.

+- **Radare2** The reversing framework radare2 is used to dissect and analyze files containing binary code.

 - **OrientDB 2.1.5 Community Edition.** The bjoern-server is based on OrientDB version *2.1.5* and has not been tested with any other version.
 You can download the correct version